addiscent/php-server-mon-sys/README.md

-# php-server-mon-sys
+# Php-Server-Mon-Sys
-### Why _php-server-mon-sys_?
+#### Why _Php-Server-Mon-Sys_?
-_Php-server-mon-sys_ solves a problem.
-The problem is, depending on the services already installed, (or not), on a host computer, installing an application named _PHP Server Monitor_ can be very complicated and time consuming.  _Php-server-mon-sys_ makes installation of _PHP Server Monitor_ much faster and simpler.
+_Php-Server-Mon-Sys_ solves a problem.
+The problem is, depending on the services already installed, (or not), on a host computer, installing an application named _PHP Server Monitor_ can be very complicated and time consuming.  _Php-Server-Mon-Sys_ makes installation of _PHP Server Monitor_ much faster and simpler.

 #### Well, then, what is _PHP Server Monitor_?
 _PHP Server Monitor_ is a basic but very useful Open Source server monitoring application.
 Anyone who is responsible for a web site, or providing other services over the Internet or private networks, needs to know that server is in-service, and needs to be notified in a timely manner when it goes out-of-service unexpectedly.  _PHP Server Monitor_ can "watch" those servers and notify the administrator that a service has become unavailable.
 Among other features, it also keeps an "uptime" history for each service monitored.